NIMBioS-HabitatQualityMetrics/Gmetric/README.md

 Also within each folder is the Run<speciesname>.R code.
 This is the code that should be sourced to get the G results.
 The User Defined Data in this code should match what is provided in the spreadsheets.

-The main mathematical calculation is found in GR.R and code for perturbing the system and ploting results is found in GRplots.R.
+The main mathematical calculation is found in GR.R and code for perturbing the system and plotting results is found in GRplots.R.
 Users should not need to interact with this code.